• Skip to main content

 Notes

-• Leftover pumpkin bread will keep in a tightly sealed container at room temperature for 3 to 4 days, or in the refrigerator for up to 7 days.
+• Storage: Leftover pumpkin bread will keep in a tightly sealed container at room temperature for 3 to 4 days, or in the refrigerator for up to 7 days.
 If your bread is very moist/wet, I recommend refrigerating.

-• Pumpkin bread can be frozen for up to 6 months.
+• Freezing: Pumpkin bread can be frozen for up to 6 months.
 Tightly wrap in plastic wrap/foil and store in a freezer safe bag or container.
 Thaw on the counter top for 1 to 3 hours.

 Nutrition Estimate